just-buildsystem/justbuild/doc/future-designs/service-target-cache.md

 simultaneously acting as `just execute`.
 In fact, this is the default if no remote-execution endpoint is specified.

+`just serve` will also support the `--endpoint-configuration` option.
+As with the default execution endpoint, there is the understanding that the client uses the same configuration as the `just serve` endpoint.

 ### Protocol

 Communication is handled via `grpc` exchanging `proto` buffers